§1: Who has natural rights?

 for defining presumptive testaments are specified in the Law.

-emphasized that all points under §11 has to be fulfilled in order to claim
+it is emphasized that all points under §11 has to be fulfilled in order to

-of gaining more happiness in the life-long perspective than complete natural
+individual pursuit of gaining more happiness in the life-long perspective

-liberty is expected to yield as long as one does not violate the similar
+than complete natural liberty is expected to yield as long as one does not

 Contracts where an individual of §1a accepts physical or psychical